Zero-inflated Beta distribution regression modeling: Introduction

-A different approach to modeling zero-inflated data is a hurdle model (\cite{mullahy1986specification}).
+A different approach to modeling zero-inflated data is a hurdle model \citep{mullahy1986specification}.
 Hurdle models explain a chosen measure of abundance given presence.
 In our setting, they model the positive percent coverages, ignoring the observed $0$'s.
 Separately, the observation at each site is given a binary response according to presence or absence, modeled through a binary regression.
 This zero-inflation for a beta distribution, using site-specific independent Bernoulli variables, has been termed a \emph{zero-inflated Beta} model in \cite{Ospina_2012} and \cite{ospina2010inflated}.
-They refer to this hurdle model as BEZI (BEta Zero Inflated) though it is not a zero-inflated distribution in the usual sense (\cite{wright2017statistical}). \cite{potts_comparing_2006} previously applied hurdle models in the context of plant count abundances, as opposed to continuous data.
+They refer to this hurdle model as BEZI (BEta Zero Inflated).
 For observations on $[0,1)$, neither of the foregoing models (BEZI or left-censored) is really a zero-inflated continuous data specification.
-No point mass at $0$ was inflated; rather, a point mass at $0$ was introduced through one of two different probabilistic specifications.
-Zero-inflation arises when we seek to distinguish these two types of $0$'s.
-That is, one type of $0$ arises as absence by chance (\cite{blascomoreno_what_2019}), what the left-censored regression model captures.
-However, we also need to increase the point mass at $0$ to accommodate an excess of $0$'s in the dataset.
-This type of $0$ is absence is due to unsuitability; a species is absent because the site is not viable for the species beyond what the left-censored regression can achieve for the site.
-For species cover data, an observed $0$ percent cover can arise by chance or due to \emph{unsuitability}.

-The species cover work by \cite{Damgaard2019UsingTB} proposes that $0$'s may arise from the same ecological process as the positive percent covers.
-They suggest modeling these zeros by adding a small amount of jitter to the zero values and using a single Beta regression.
-Their model has some resemblance to the left-censored Beta regression above but only admits one type of zero, and is likely insufficient to explain a high prevalence of zeros. \cite{Damgaard2019UsingTB} also note that plant species are often spatially aggregated.
-As the environmental covariates may not be sufficient to explain all the variability in the data, introducing spatially correlated random effects is expected to provide improved model performance.
-Spatial zero-inflated models have been proposed in the literature (ex. \cite{agarwal2002zero}, \cite{rathbun2006spatial}), and we extend this work to our proposed zero-inflated Beta regression model.
+In both cases, a single mass at $0$ is introduced.
+We build upon the previous literature and propose a new model that accommodates two sources of $0$ for percent cover, analogous to the zero-inflated Poisson model for counts. .

+For interpretation, the left-censored regression type of $0$ will be referred to as absence by chance \citep{blascomoreno2019what}.
+The Bernoulli point mass at $0$ will be referred to as absence due to unsuitability.
+Our contribution here is to formalize a zero-inflated beta regression model for percent cover.
+This entails a regression within a left censored Beta specification to capture absence by chance as well as a regression to capture absence due to unsuitability.
+Can we separate both sources of $0$'s?
+As we discuss below, the answer is yes given the use of informative priors for identifiability.